Register to Play – Winter

 Register to Play by choosing the sport below:

-EACH SEASON – all student athletes & parents/guardians must complete Register to Play form in order for a student athlete to begin the season.
-The following four items are included in the registration and are important pieces that should be reviewed, understood and agreed upon by both the student athlete & parent/guardian.
+EACH SEASON – all student athletes & parents/guardians must complete the Register to Play form in order for a student athlete to begin the season.
+The following items are included in the registration and are important pieces that should be reviewed, understood and agreed upon by both the student athlete & parent/guardian.

 - Concussion Education Plan and Consent Form